tomfaulhaber/cl-format/README.markdown

     ~^: All
     ~/: *Not yet*

-Next up: Support for roamn numerals ~R, ~\newline, the various column-aware directives.
+Next up: Support for ~\newline, the various column-aware directives.
 ### How to use cl-format ###

 #### Installation ####